Ukraine

 • Additional options include the treatment of critical illnesses, preventative checkups, and maternal care.

-Premiums are usually paid for by the employer, and costs depend on group size, the level of clinics covered (state/ departmental, private clinics of different level), and the scope of the medical plan.
+The employer typically pays premiums, and costs depend on the group size, the level of clinics covered (state or departmental, private clinics of varying levels), and the scope of the medical plan.

 Personal Accident Insurance